mithusingh32/AngularCourse/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

-Each branch will a separate module
+* Each branch will a separate module
+* Master branch will be the main course project(s)

 ## Development server